QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 =======

 QMI makes use of Python's built-in ``logging`` module, and logs data in a log file.
 The default name and location is `$QMI_HOME/qmi.log`.
-If the environmental variable ``QMI_HOME`` is not set, it defaults to the user's home directory.
+If the environment variable ``QMI_HOME`` is not set, it defaults to the user's home directory.
 The name of the log file can be customized by giving another name in ``CfgLogging.logfile`` instance of ``CfgQmi.logging`` configuration entry.
 If the logger is started normally (not in DEBUG mode), using ``qmi.start`` with ``console_loglevel=`` keyword argument, the default logging level to console can be adjusted.
 Or it can be set in the configuration file.